prataprc/pitch-rustlang/cargo/PITCHME.md

 * A Binary crate that contains a main() function.
 * A Library crate built from @color[blue](lib.rs)

-Cargo is the build system shipped along with rust toolchain.
+Cargo is the build system shipped along with rust tool-chain.

 ---